 Later that year, a competitive and skillful New Zealand side reached the semi-final of the World Cup, losing to Australia in a thrilling match.

 New Zealand's first Inter-Provincial Tournament was held successfully in October of 2019, with Wellington/Tasman defeating Canterbury/Otago in the final.
-It is hoped that this will become an annual event.
+The IPT has become an annual event and a separate tournament for those not selected in the IPT - known as the National Regional Tournament (NRT) - has been organised for the 2020/21 season.

 The New Zealand team's Facebook page is updated regularly.